GabeScott/standard-works-vault/General Conference/1998 October - To the Boys and to the Men.md

 # To the Boys and to the Men

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 1998 General Conference*

+>*I am suggesting that the time has come to get our houses in order.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1998/10/to-the-boys-and-to-the-men?lang=eng)